Tanweth/Poll-Box/README.md

 * Standard: A standard MyBB plugin that displays a poll on your Index and Portal pages.
 This version has no dependencies (other than MyBB 1.6).

 * Advanced Sidebox (ASB): Requires Advanced Sidebox 2.0.5 or later (found here: https://github.com/WildcardSearch/Advanced-Sidebox).
 This module allows you to display a sidebox-optimized poll in a sidebox on any page.
-This integrates directly with Advanced Sidebox (there's no MyBB plugin to install).
+It integrates directly with Advanced Sidebox (there's no MyBB plugin to install).

 Features